bocke/bocke/README.md

  * A long time moderator and contributor to MyCity.rs internet forums and one of the admins of Slackware Serbia online community.
 I ocassionaly contribute to SlackBuilds.org.

- * Holds several IT certificates over time: CompTIA A+, CompTIA Network+, CompTIA Linux+ and LPIC-1.
+ * An owner of several IT certificates earned over time: CompTIA A+, CompTIA Network+, CompTIA Linux+ and LPIC-1.

  * A collector of retro computers.
 I have a small collection of Amiga, Atari, Apple, Commodore and PC computers.
 I am also a fan of retro revival scene, but am not happy about the price increase this revival brings. 😀